 We'll see what happens on that.

-We've got uh, you know, John Solomon coming up, who did a great story in the hill about Bruce Order, the number four at the Justice Department, is in conversations with Chris Steele, who's working with Fusion GPS to put together this dossier on the president.
+The number four at the Justice Department is in conversations with Chris Steele, who's working with Fusion GPS to put together this dossier and the president.

-Just happens to be Nelly Or, Bruce Orr's wife, is also working for Fusion GPS and just happens to be assigned mayor too much too much to working with Christopher Steele on the dossier, which then James Comey takes and reviews with the then president elect uh in Trump Tower in January of 2017.
+Just happens to be Nellie Orr, Bruce Orr's wife, is also working for Fusion GPS and just happens to be assigned mayor to working with Christopher Steele on the dossier, which then James Comey takes and reviews with the then president-elect in Trump Tower in January of 2017.

 If you're looking for collusion, you got it.